 - 1. Press the ROUTE key to view the Route menu. - 2.
 Highlight Edit Route and press the ENTER key.
-A box comes on the screen with a list of the routes stored in the StreetPilot's memory (bottom left picture). - Select the desired route and press the ENTER key.
-The screen displays a full-screen map with a panning arrow (bottom right picture). - 4.
+A box comes on the screen with a list of the routes stored in the StreetPilot's memory (Refer to the bottom left picture). - 3.
+Select the desired route and press the ENTER key.
+The screen displays a full-screen map with a panning arrow (Refer to the bottom right picture). - 4.
 Use the ROCKER keypad to move the panning arrow to highlight a route line (if you would like to insert a new turn) or a waypoint on the route (if you would like to move or remove that turn).